How glass breaks -- Damage explains the difference between surface and fracture energies in amorphous silica: Results

-\textit{Free surface energy.}---The free surface energy was determined using a smaller cubic sample with a side length of 100~\r{A}.
-We slice the sample in half by removing atomic bonding along a plane, thus replacing the periodic boundary condition in the direction normal to the plane with a free surface.
-The mechanical equilibrium of this dissected sample was then reached through potential energy minimization.
-The free surface energy, $2\gamma$, was calculated by dividing the energy difference by the area of the newly exposed surface.
-Notably, $2\gamma$ was found to be independent of the sample size once it surpassed the 50~\r{A} box length.
+The free surface energy ($2\gamma$) was determined using a smaller cubic sample with a side length of 100~\r{A}.
+We found that, the identified values to be independent of the sample size once it exceeded the 50~\r{A} box length.

 We determined $2\gamma = 2.8 \pm 0.2$~J/m$^2$.
-This value is somewhat larger than room temperature experimental measurements \MG{including humidity} ($\approx 0.5$ J/m$^2$) \cite{Wiederhorn69,Sarlat06,Kimura2015} but in agreement with calculated temperature variations~\cite{Yu2018} and correlates well with simulations using more sophisticated potentials \cite{Rimsza2018}.
+This value is somewhat larger than room temperature experimental measurements including humidity ($\approx 0.5$ J/m$^2$) \cite{Wiederhorn69,Sarlat06,Kimura2015} but in agreement with calculated temperature variations~\cite{Yu2018} and correlates well with simulations using more sophisticated potentials \cite{Rimsza2018}.

+Having access to local quantities gives us a unique opportunity to identify the origin and the distribution of the changes due to the newly formed surface.

-We observed that after cutting, equilibrium is reached through atomic displacements localized within a few interatomic distances from the surface.
+By looking at atomistic displacements, we observe that after cutting, equilibrium is reached through atomic displacements localized within a few interatomic distances from the surface.
 This finding aligns well with experimental observations of surface relaxation in crystals, where an exponential decay over the first few atomic layers has been reported \cite{Desjonqueres2012}.

-Detailed information regarding the nature of the energy changes is provided in the Supplementary Material.
+Secondly, the local change in potential energy can be determined using a coarse-graining technique to estimate its spatial distribution.
+The coarse-graining was performed on the initial coordinates to maintain continuity, and the potential energy density values shown in Fig.~\ref{fig:cgw_FSE}a were shifted to the center for clearer visualization.

+Fig.~\ref{fig:cgw_FSE}a shows that as a function of coarse-graining width, the profile of $d\psi_{\rm{SFE}}$ changes and reflects the coarse-graining function.
+This result indicates that the energy change is localized near the surface, and this change does not diffuse into the sample.
+However, when integrating this change along the $y$ axis, we recover a local $2\gamma$, whose mean value and standard deviation are displayed in Fig.~\ref{fig:cgw_FSE}b, normalized by the global value without coarse-graining.
+It is important to observe that the mean value, and thus the overall sum, is independent of the coarse-graining width; only the finer details are lost when $w$ is increased.
+Consequently, when determining the overall change in surface energy, the coarse-graining procedure does not affect the results.